Dean Buntrock: Awards

 Buntrock is a 1996 recipient of the Horatio Alger Award.
 The award recognizes “contemporary role models whose experiences exemplify that opportunities for a successful life are available to all individuals who are dedicated to the principles of integrity, hard work, perseverance and compassion for others.”
 Buntrock was a 1992 inductee into the Sales & Marketing Executives International Academy of Achievement, established to recognize notable lifetime contributions to the free enterprise system through personal and corporate success in sales and marketing.
 In 1997, he was named outstanding chief executive in the pollution control industry by Financial World and The Wall Street Transcript.
 He is a 2007 inductee into the National Solid Wastes Management Association Hall of Fame.

-SEC Settlement
+SEC Settlement on Earnings Management Fraud

 In August 2005, The U.S. Securities and Exchange Commission announced that it had reached a settlement with Mr. Buntrock and three other former Waste Management executives to resolve a civil complaint issued in 2002.
-The complaint alleged inappropriate accounting that resulted in overstating the company's profits during a five-year period in the mid-1990s.
+The complaint alleged fraudulent accounting that resulted in overstatement of the company's profits, beginning in 1992 and continuing into 1997.
+He, among other defendants, was found to engage in a systematic scheme to falsify and misrepresent Waste Management's financial results, overstating profits by $1.7 billion.
 The SEC alleged that Mr. Buntrock and the executives were responsible for the loss in over $6 billion in shareholder value.
 Mr. Buntrock and the former executives admitted to no wrongdoing but agreed to a range of financial and other penalties to resolve the matter.